-3. Comprehensive Transportation Funding Programs Semi-Annual Review - March 2020 - Charvalen Alacar
+Subject: Comprehensive Transportation Funding Programs Semi-Annual

+Review - March 2020

 The Orange County Transportation Authority recently completed the March 2020 semi-annual review of projects funded through the Comprehensive Transportation Funding Programs.
 This process reviews the status of Measure M2 grant-funded projects and provides an opportunity for local agencies to update project information and request project modifications.
-Recommended project adjustments are presented for review and approval.
+This semi-annual review cycle was unique since it was heavily influenced by project and personnel impacts of the coronavirus and the Governor's stay-at-home order.
+Project adjustments and proposed guidelines exemptions are presented for review and approval.